GovTechSG/govtech-free-access/implementation.md

 ## What do you need to do?

-Nothing, unless something unexpected happens.
-Please reach out to us via Slack at the [**#feedback-product-development-tools**](https://govtech.enterprise.slack.com/archives/C07UF60HY9Y) channel if you need support or something terrible happens.
-But we expect the change to be transparent to all and you will continue to have access to your SGTS tools (GitLab, Jira, and Confluence).
+You won't need to do anything.
+If something unexpected happens, please reach out to us via Slack at the [**#feedback-product-development-tools**](https://govtech.enterprise.slack.com/archives/C07UF60HY9Y) channel.

+We expect the change to be transparent to all and you will continue to have access to your SGTS tools (GitLab, Jira, and Confluence).